 In DUI/OVI cases, there are two broad categories of evidence.
 The first category is observations.
 This category includes the observations of any witnesses, including law enforcement officers and civilian witnesses.
 Observation evidence is typically used to prove the defendant’s ability to operate a vehicle was impaired.
 The second category is tests.
 This category includes field sobriety tests administered at the scene and breath tests administered at the police station, as well as blood tests and urine tests conducted by a crime lab or medical facility.
 Test evidence is typically used to prove the defendant had a prohibited amount of alcohol and/or drugs in his or her breath/blood/urine.

 The Dominy Law Firm is focused on DUI/OVI defense.
 Approximately 80% of the firm’s cases involve DUI/OVI.
-To develop expertise in this area, Shawn Dominy completed training in field sobriety testing, breath testing, and blood/urine testing.
-He puts that expertise to work for his clients, including clients from Canal Winchester and clients with cases in Canal Winchester.
+Both of the attorneys in the firm have developed expertise in this area, and the firm puts that expertise to work for its clients, including clients from Canal Winchester and clients with cases in Canal Winchester.

 For more information about us, please see the attorney profile page.
 If you are interested in the outcomes of past cases and the satisfaction level of past clients, please see our case results page and the client reviews page.
 To schedule a free phone consultation with us, please call 614-717-1177 or by email the Dominy Law Firm.